Automatic backup and restore mechanism for Core settings for SMP 7.5 SP1 and later

 Check whether the console is started to open properly.

-Note: As well with recent ITMS 8.5 and later, you can also schedule to backup important information like Notification Server Configuration and Software Library files:
+Note: Starting with ITMS 8.5 and later, you can also schedule to backup important information like Notification Server Configuration and Software Library files:

 Go to Settings>All Settings>Notification Server>Notification Server Settings>Critical Data Backup